 Angkor Wat and the Temples of Cambodia

-Angkor Wat
+THE Angkor Wat

 The temple Angkor Wat is one of the largest religious monuments in the world, on a site measuring 162.6 hectares and one of the best preserved.
-The temple was originally constructed as a Hindu temple dedicated to the god Vishnu for the Khmer Empire and gradually transforming into a Buddhist temple towards the end of the 12th century.
+The temple was originally constructed as a Hindu temple dedicated to the god Vishnu for the Khmer Empire, and gradually transforming into a Buddhist temple towards the end of the 12th century.

-With my pass and multiple days I have done a few trips to this temple and it is great to see it at different hours.
+With my pass and multiple days, I was able to do a few trips to this temple and it is great to see it at different hours.
 The light and scenery change accordingly and each angle of the temple has their best side depending on the time of the day.
-There is of course sunrise and sunset, both popular to the photographers and instagrammers (myself included).
-During the day is the hottest time so always bring lots of water with you.
+There is of course sunrise and sunset, both popular to the photographers and social media fanatics (myself included).

 Dress Code for Angkor Wat and the Temples of Cambodia